 What we do is have one email address that’s devoted to receive these emails.
 That way there is no confusion and we’re able to manage our finances without missing a bill or statement.
 Of course, you can set up an auto pay feature for most providers, but that may not always be an option.

 Streamline Where Possible

 The problem with trying to manage your finances is that you have so many different accounts and/or bills to manage.
-One way to simplify your life is to use one of the various programs out there that allow you to manage everything out of one location like free tools Personal Capital or Manilla.
+One way to simplify your life is to use one of the various programs out there that allow you to manage everything out of one location like free tools Empower or Manilla.

 The nice thing about these programs is they can collect everything for you so you only have one place to go to in order to manage your finances online.
 Just be careful when looking at this option that you look at what security measures they have in place so you can have peace of mind that you’re mitigating risk.

 If you’re busy like I am then it can be difficult to always stay on top of your finances.
 My wife and I have learned that if we don’t take care of something right away, it’s less likely to happen.
 So, when we get that little reminder that our bank statement is ready for download, we download it that day so we don’t forget.